Timeline of the COVID-19 pandemic in Texas: January 2021

 January 1: December became the first month with more than six thousand COVID-related fatalities according to accumulated data from the Texas Department of State Health Services (TDSHS).

 January 7: A confirmed case of a new, more contagious SARS-CoV-2 variant from the United Kingdom was reported in Texas.
 The patient is resident of Harris County with no travel history.

 January 12: As reported by Texas DSHS, the number of COVID-related fatalities exceeded 30 thousand, and is above 1/1000 amount total population.
 The fatalities (and likely infection spread) continue to be very different between metro and rural areas.
 While major metro counties, like Harris and Dallas, have fatality around 1/1200, less populated areas show substantially higher death rate.
 For instance, Lamb county has recently exceeded 0.5% (1/200) fatality rate, and on the date is already well above one fatality per 180 population.

 January 13: For the first time Texas DSHS reported more than 400 new daily fatalities.

-January 20: A new daily fatalities highest count 450, as reported by Texas DSHS.
-The weekly record (last 7 days) arrived at 2,220.

 January 23: Texas DSHS states via press release that 332,750 COVID-19 vaccine doses will be distributed to 212 healthcare providers.
 An additional 216,350 doses have been ordered in advance to provide the public who received the first vaccine, the required second dose.

 January 24: Texas Tribune reports 34,322 COVID-19 related fatalities have occurred in Texas.

 January 25: Texas Department of State Health Services data shows that 265,786 people have been fully vaccinated.
 The CDC states the 7-day moving average of fatalities is 326.

 January 28: A new highest fatality record, 471, was added by Texas DSHS on the day, after previous highest addition of 467 on January 27.
 However, with accelerating vaccinations of the most vulnerable populations this may hopefully become the last such "record."

 January 31: In January (in 31 days) Texas DSHS reported 9,054 COVID-19 related fatalities.
 It is 1.5 times more than the previous highest number recorded just in the previous month, December 2020.